westerndigitalcorporation/zonedstorage.io/docs/getting-started/smr-emulation.md

 Zone 00255: type 0x2 (Sequential-write-required), cond 0x1 (Empty), reset recommended 0, non_seq 0, sector 33423360, 131072 sectors, wp 33423360
 ```

-[*blkzone*](../projects/util-linux.md#zone-report), the same information is
+#### Using blkzone

+Use [*blkzone*](../projects/util-linux.md#zone-report) to verify the zone
+configuration of the newly-created emulated ZBC disk.
+This displays the same
-obtained and displayed in a different format.
+information that is returned by "zbc_report_zones", but it is displayed in a
+different format:

 ```plaintext
 # blkzone report /dev/sdj